thinner

 Once I received a clear email from the Thai government, I was off to tour Bangkok for two days before leaving.
 I would be back on my way home to finish touring the city.

 Unsure whether or not to jump!
-Damn rights, that was a long way up for a big boy!
+Damn right, that was a long way up for a big boy!

-Watch for the body, UGH, that’s a long way up for a big boy, LOL!
+Watch for the body, UGH my shoulder, that’s a long way up for a big boy, LOL!

 This was an amazing boat ride I took to tour the islands around Koh Phi Phi.
 We snorkeled and visited several bays in the area, including the famous Maya Bay where the movie “The Beach” was filmed.
 Although it was closed for swimming due to preservation, it was beautiful!